Overview of Congestion

 Congestion can be classified as nasal congestion or chest congestion, depending on the area that is affected.
 It is sometimes accompanied with the lungs feeling heavy, pain when breathing, and buildup of fluids.
 People may define congestion in a variety of ways.
 While congestion is usually not a very serious condition, it can definitely be a burden.
 Symptoms may include coughing, a runny nose, and trouble breathing.
 Your physician may recommend a variety of tests to ensure an accurate diagnosis.
 Treatment may be done through medications or a few at-home exercises that will help loosen up mucus.

 Nasal congestion can also be described as a stuffy nose and causes a plugged feeling.
 It can also include a runny nose in some cases.
 While these symptoms seem fairly mild, it may be serious for children and infants who have a hard time sleeping and eating as a result.

 Chest congestion is simply mucus build-up in the lungs.
 When you are sick, your body produces excess mucus in an effort to get the germs away from the body.
 In addition to excess mucus, your body might respond to congestion with a cough.
 When there is excess mucus found in the body, the natural response is to cough as it usually helps remove germs from the airways.

 Nasal congestion can be the result of anything that has irritated the nasal tissues.
 This can be from infections or allergies.
 Sometimes these can also be caused by other irritants in the area.

-Mucus build up in the lungs is typically the result of other upper respiratory tract infections, airborne particles, or the common cold.
+Mucus buildup in the lungs is typically the result of other upper respiratory tract infections, airborne particles, or the common cold.
 When these infections are found in the lungs, your body produces excess mucus as a result.
-Most patients with asthma will also say that chest congestion is one of the side effects that bothers them the most.
+Most patients with asthma will also say that chest congestion is one of the side effects that bother them the most.
 If you are able to control your asthma, then there is a good chance that this symptom will disappear too.

 Diagnosis of Congestion